mccoymd/snp2sim/README.md

 #### Command line options

-`python snp2sim.py --mode varScaffold --protein PDL1 --newScaff example/pdl1ScaffConfig.0.7.txt --scaffID bindingRes `
+`python snp2sim.py --mode varScaffold --protein PDL1 --varResID 115 --varAA T  --newScaff example/pdl1ScaffConfig.0.7.txt --scaffID bindingRes `

 #### Output files

-The output files include a representative PDB for each cluster, as well as a log file with the cluster assignments for all trajectory structures are stored in the "variantSimulations/PROTEIN/VARIANT/scaffold"
+The output files include a representative PDB for each cluster, as well as a log file with the cluster assignments for all trajectory structures are stored in the "variantSimulations/PROTEIN/VARIANT/scaffold" directory.

 ### Generating Small Molecule Docking Results using drugSearch
+The drugSearch module requires the most user preparation, specifically using AutoDockTools to define the search space on a reference structure (typically the initial structure used to generate the variant scaffolds.)

 #### Input Files
+The drugSearch module takes a list of PDB formatted structures, as well as a reference structure used to define the search space location and dimensions (provided in the config).
+The user can also specify residues to use

 #### Command line options

+`python snp2sim.py --mode drugSearch --protein PDL1 --varResID 115 --varAA T --newScaff example/pdl1ScaffConfig.0.7.txt --scaffID bindingRes --bindingTemplate example/PDL1.Vtype --newBindingConfig example/pdl1SearchSpace.txt
+--flexBinding example/pdl1FlexRes.txt --drugLibrary pdl1-SMI
+--inputScaff example/exampleResults/PDL1.115T.bindingRes.cl1.scaffold.pdb example/exampleResults/PDL1.115T.bindingRes.cl2.scaffold.pdb

 #### Output files
+The log files containing the binding affities for the top ligand poses, as well as the PDBQT files that contain the coordinates of the ligand and flexable residues are depositied in the "variantSimulations/PROTEIN/results/VARIANT/drugBinding" directory.

+Additionally, the PDBQT files used for the AutoDock Vina simulations can be found in the "variantSimulations/PROTEIN/results/VARIANT/scaffold" directory.

 ## Command Line Options:
 ### General: